tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson09.md

 * overloading operators (Python let's you define multiplication addition etc of your own objects.

 ## Quaternion example
-Here is an example of the Quaternion class, created with the help of github copilot
+Here is an example of the Quaternion class, created with the help of github copilot.

+The __ZZZ___ methods correspond to special methods, e.g. __add__ is called when it evaluates q1+q2 and __eq__ is called when it evaluates the condition q1==q2.
+This allows for operator overloading which can make your code much easier to read when it applies.

 ``` python
 '''
     The Quaternion class represents elements of Hamilton's quanterions.